-Treatment Clinical Trials for Gastrointestinal Carcinoid Tumors
+Treatment Clinical Trials for Gastrointestinal Neuroendocrine Tumor G1

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.